Shop Wayfair’s Black Friday sale a week early for discounts on office chairs, desks, and more

 Brookhurst Glass Desk

 Transparent furniture is always a good way to make a small space look bigger.
-For those still struggling to seamlessly blend their home office setup into their decor, the Brookhurst Glass Desk is happy medium.
+For those still struggling to seamlessly blend their home office setup into their decor, the Brookhurst Glass Desk is a happy medium.
 It won’t visually crowd the room and looks much more aesthetically pleasing than the clear plastic furniture of yesteryear.

 Elle 635 Floor Lamp

-Add a touch of mid-century quirk into a space without having to hardwire with a the Elle 635 Floor Lamp.
-The Sputnik-inspired, free-standing fixture is brass and milky white, and casts enough glow to warm and brighten a small living room or bedroom space.
+Add a touch of midcentury quirk into a space without having to hardwire it with the Elle 635 Floor Lamp.
+The Sputnik-inspired, freestanding fixture is brass and milky white and casts enough glow to warm and brighten a small living room or bedroom space.
 In true retro fashion, the six-bulb lamp also features a rotary switch, for a satisfying twist on and off at the end of a night.